WhiteIntento/CreativeGuard/README.md

     description: Allow users in creative mode to drop potions
     default: op
   creativeguard.gamemode.getdropsentity:
-    description: Allow users in creative mode to get drop from entity
+    description: Allow users in creative mode to get drop from entity (Config default is disable)
     default: op
   creativeguard.frame.item:
     description: Allow users in creative mode to set items in frame